-4.8.2 As well as shop frontages it is also important to protect shop uses in order to preserve the vibrancy of the village centre.
+- 4.8.2 As well as shop frontages it is also important to protect shop uses in order to preserve the vibrancy of the village centre.
 There is the need for a critical mass of shops to attract visitors and shoppers to the centre.
 With the loss of many shop units it has become difficult for existing shop occupiers to find alternative premises to expand.
 The pharmacy has, in their response to the pre-Submission consultation, raised the point that they would like to move to larger premises but are finding this difficult.
-It is important therefore to maintain a reasonable level of shop uses and to ensure that no more shop units are lost to conversion.

-4.8.3 The Local Plan divides the commercial centre into primary and secondary retail frontages as shown on Map 4, the primary frontage principally being the length of Town Street.
+It is important therefore to maintain a reasonable level of shop uses and to ensure that no more shop units are lost to conversion. - 4.8.3 The Local Plan divides the commercial centre into primary and secondary retail frontages as shown on Map 4, the primary frontage principally being the length of Town Street.
 Of critical importance is the retention of A1 uses in the primary frontage whilst existing non-residential uses at ground floor in secondary areas should be retained for either A1 or other Town Centre Uses.
+Town Centre Uses can include shops, services, community uses, restaurants, pubs, arts, cultural and tourism development.